ol-ko/vue-js-course-labs/lab05/README.md

     const isValid = response.data;
     ```

-    Now our partners have told us, that all the valid codes would be 10 symbols long.
+    According to our partners promo codes are never shorter than 10 symbols.
-    So our task is to make an *asynchronous* call to the API as soon as the user enters something long enough into the input field.
+    So our task is to make an *asynchronous* call to an API as soon as the user enters something long enough into the input field.
-    If the promo code is correct, let's apply the discount to the total.
+    If a promo code is correct, let's apply a discount to the total.

     <details>
     <summary>BTW, the correct promo code is...</summary>